 The BSSH is committed to supporting and celebrating sport history researchers at all stages of their careers.
 It offers prizes:

-This year, the panel consisted of Richard Boddie (as Chair), Imogen Gibbon, and Conor Curran.
+In 2020, the panel consisted of Richard Boddie (as Chair), Imogen Gibbon, and Conor Curran.
 A substantial number of excellent submissions were received, and the panel was impressed by the breadth of topics under examination and the scholarship.
 Panel members agreed upon an outstanding shortlist of seven texts:

 Collins, T. How Football Began A Global History of How the World’s Footballing Codes Were Born (Routledge)